-A. The ARIC will require the following individuals to participate in training programs regarding implementation of and adherence to the privacy, civil rights, and civil liberties policy:

-- All assigned personnel to ARIC, - Personnel directly providing information technology services to the ARIC, - Staff in other public agencies or private contractors providing services directly to ARIC, - Users who are not employed by ARIC or a contractor.

-B. The ARIC will provide special training to personnel authorized to share protected information through the ISE regarding the ARIC's requirements and policies for collection, use, and sharing of such information.

-- C. The ARIC's privacy policy training program will cover: - Purposes of the privacy, civil rights, and civil liberties protection policy; - Substance and intent of the provisions of the policy relating to collection, use, analysis, retention, destruction, sharing, and disclosure of information retained by the ARIC; - How to implement the policy in the day-to-day work of the user, whether a paper or systems user; - The impact of improper activities associated with infractions within or through the agency; - Mechanisms for reporting violations of agency/center privacy-protection policies; and - The nature and possible penalties for policy violations, including possible transfer, dismissal, criminal liability, and immunity, if any.
+- A. The ARIC will require the following individuals to participate in training programs regarding implementation of and adherence to the privacy, civil rights, and civil liberties policy including training related to 28 Code of Federal Regulations Part 23 (28 CFR Part 23), Criminal Intelligence Systems Operating Policies: - All assigned personnel to ARIC, - Personnel directly providing information technology services to the ARIC, - Staff in other public agencies or private contractors providing services directly to ARIC, - Users who are not employed by ARIC or a contractor. - B. The ARIC will provide special training to personnel authorized to share protected information through the ISE regarding the ARIC's requirements and policies for collection, use, and sharing of such information. - C. The ARIC's privacy policy training program will cover: - Purposes of the privacy, civil rights, and civil liberties protection policy; - Substance and intent of the provisions of the policy relating to collection, use, analysis, retention, destruction, sharing, and disclosure of information retained by the ARIC; - How to implement the policy in the day-to-day work of the user, whether a paper or systems user; - The impact of improper activities associated with infractions within or through the agency; - Mechanisms for reporting violations of agency/center privacy-protection policies; and - The nature and possible penalties for policy violations, including possible transfer, dismissal, criminal liability, and immunity, if any. - D. The ARIC Director will ensure that all personnel newly assigned to the center receive training on privacy, civil rights and civil liberties policy, and will document the training.
+The ARIC Director will ensure that all ARIC personnel receive annual refresher training on privacy, civil rights and civil liberties policy, and will document the training.
+All training documentation will be verified and maintained by the ARIC Privacy Officer.